ppone/docs/accounting/intacct.md

 ### DL02000001 error

 When an import fails with a `DL02000001` error code then that means the importer was trying to retrieve a field that did not exist on an Intacct object.
 This could happen if you have modified an object definition to remove or modify a standard field that our importer requests, or if you have configured the importer to pull in a custom field that does not exist on Intacct.

-### Imported Intacct invoice no longer exists

-> Intacct invoice with recordno = XXX, does not exist even though it was imported

-When you see this error message then that means the original A/R invoice that was imported to Invoiced has been deleted on Intacct.
-In order to continue syncing payments please make sure not to remove imported invoices on Intacct.
-If the invoice no longer exists on Intacct then you can skip the invoice in future syncs and reconcile any payments received for the invoice by hand.